tmoss4/bkr/pages/pages-root-folder/index.md

 homepage: true
 ---
-The Bahamas, known officially as the Commonwealth of The Bahamas, is a country within the Lucayan Archipelago of the West Indies in the Atlantic.
+<h2>The Bahamas, known officially as the Commonwealth of The Bahamas, is a country within the Lucayan Archipelago of the West Indies in the Atlantic.
 The archipelagic state consists of more than 700 islands, cays, and islets, and is located north of Cuba and Hispaniola Island (Haiti and the Dominican Republic), northwest of the Turks and Caicos Islands, southeast of the US state of Florida, and east of the Florida Keys.
-The capital is Nassau on the island of New Providence.
+The capital is Nassau on the island of New Providence.</h2>

 <div class="row">
 	<div class="medium-6 large-10">